woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 If required, Woodpecker can be made to skip whole pipelines based on `when`.
 This could be utilised to ensure compliance that only certain jobs run on certain agents (regional restrictions).
 Or targeting architectures.

 This is achieved by ensuring the `when` block is on the root level.
-Rather than

 See [when](#step-when---step-conditional-execution) above to understand all the different types of conditions that can be used.